tbroyer/blog.ltgt.net/_posts/2015-03-01-most-build-tools-misuse-javac.md

    it will too default to the _class path_ if not set.

  * The _extension dirs_ contains JARs that are automatically added to the class path.
-Each JRE comes its own _extension dir_ prepopulated with a few JARs:
+Each JRE comes with its own _extension dir_ prepopulated with a few
-   PKCS#11, locale data, Nashorn (Java 8), etc. When cross-compiling, you should pass the _extension dirs_ for the target JRE.
+   JARs: PKCS#11, locale data, Nashorn (Java 8), etc. When cross-compiling, you should pass the _extension dirs_ for the target JRE.

 Let's ignore annotation processing and cross-compilation for now.